drakkar-lig/walt-python-packages/doc/walt/doc/md/node-bootup.md

 ## Bootup steps

-The following applies to a raspberry pi node.
+The following applies to a raspberry pi node, in the default boot-mode (i.e., network boot mode).

-However, PC nodes boot very much the same, except that:
+PC nodes boot very much the same, except that:
 - the bootloader is iPXE instead of u-Boot
 - the SD card is usually replaced by a USB device

+For more information about alternate boot modes, see [`walt help show boot-modes`](boot-modes.md).

-Here are the bootup steps for a raspberry pi:
+Here are the bootup steps:
 1. The board is powered on and starts its firmware
 2. The firmware starts u-boot as a 2nd stage bootloader stored on the SD card
 3.  u-boot starts the 1st stage script stored on the SD card